 There is going to be a delay in the production of breast milk.

 This can be anywhere between 2-6 days.
-Until the actual milk comes in, your baby is going to feed on colostrum – which is some sort of milk that’s thick with a yellowish colour (mine was more of a brownish colour – I guess it varies).
+Until the real milk comes in, your baby is going to feed on colostrum – which is some sort of milk that’s thick with a yellowish colour (mine was more of a brownish colour – I guess it varies).

 How to speed up the milk production?